flightstats/hub/README.md

 `name` _is case sensitive_, is limited to _48 characters_, and may only contain `a-z`, `A-Z`, `0-9` and underscore `_`.
 Hyphens are not allowed in channel names.
 Surrounding white space is trimmed (e.g. "  foo  " -> "foo" ).
+Channels starting with `test` will automatically be deleted in the dev and staging environments every night using this Jenkins task - http://ops-jenkins01.util.pdx.office/job/hub-cleanup/

 `type` is optional, and defaults to Sequence.
 Valid values are Sequence and TimeSeries.